Science at Bolton

 Throughout the programmes of study, the children will acquire and develop the key knowledge that has been identified within each unit and across each key stage, as well as the application of scientific skills.
 We ensure that the Working Scientifically skills are built-on and developed throughout children’s time at the school so that they can apply their knowledge of science when using equipment, conducting experiments, building arguments and explaining concepts confidently and continue to ask questions and be curious about their surroundings.

 A specialist science teacher (and lead teacher for science) delivers our science curriculum throughout the school.
 This helps to ensure that children build on their knowledge and skills as they progress through the school.
 The science teacher also teaches Science at another primary school in the cluster which helps them compare a greater number of pupils when assessing.
 The science teacher creates a positive attitude to science learning within their classrooms and reinforces an expectation that all pupils are capable of achieving high standards in science.
 Our whole school approach to the teaching and learning of science involves the following;

-• Science will be taught in planned and arranged topic blocks.
+• Science is planned, taught and assessed in topic blocks.
 The National curriculum objectives are grouped into topics and adapted and extended for Bolton Primary School.
-Each topic is taught in: Early Years, Class 1, Class 2 and Class 3 at the same time to: ensure progression, coverage, allow resources to be evaluated and to provide the opportunity for whole-school trips or topic days.
-Families with children in more than one class can also visit places out of school, get library books etc that appropriately support the science topic for all of their children.
+The PLAN curriculum mapping is used to ensure progression.
+Each topic is taught in: Early Years, Class 1, Class 2 and Class 3 at the same time to: ensure progression, ensure coverage, allow resources to be evaluated and to provide the opportunity for whole-school trips or topic days.
+Families with children in more than one class can also visit places out of school, get library books etc. that appropriately support the science topic for all of their children.

 •Home-based activities are available for the topic being taught on the school website.